Who We Are

 Non-count nouns are used to describe a quality, action, thing, or substance that can be poured or measured.
 They also refer to a whole category made up of different varieties or a group of things that is made up of many individual parts.
 They do not have a plural form.

 Here are some examples of non-count nouns and the categories into which they fit:

 Here is a chart of individual items within a category (the count nouns), and the name of the category (the non-count nouns).

-Some nouns, like the word time, can be used as either a count noun, or a non-count noun.
+Some nouns, like “time,” can be used as either a count noun or a non-count noun.

-Here are some other nouns that can be used as both count and non-count nouns:
+Here are some other nouns that can be used as both count nouns or non-count nouns:

 If you’re still not sure how to identify non-count nouns and count nouns, you can look them up in the dictionary.